science-periodicals/web-verse/README.md

 `npm run watch`

-open index.html in a browser.
+Open index.html in a browser.

 ---